phisoart/CellSorter/TESTING_STRATEGY.md

 - Update test data to reflect real-world usage

 ## Collaboration Notes
-- 본 프로젝트는 별도의 CONTRIBUTING.md, RELEASE_PLAN.md 파일을 생성하지 않으며, 관련 규칙은 README.md 및 기타 문서에 통합되어 관리됩니다.
+- This project does not create separate CONTRIBUTING.md or RELEASE_PLAN.md files; related rules are integrated and managed in README.md and other documents.

 This comprehensive testing strategy ensures robust, reliable software that meets the demanding requirements of pathology research applications.